raleegh/anchovies/README.md

     * add a command `anchovy school run --plan <<plan file>>`
         * execute all commands in the "plan file"
         * for each command, create a results.json
-        * on exit, upload files to metastore:
+        * on exit, upload files to datastore:
             ```
             $RESULTS_HOME/user/
                 anchovy1_results.json